Grand Theatre, Wolverhampton: 1894–1939

 For the next few years, people enjoyed entertainment varying from large-scale musicals and Shakespeare's plays to "wholesome" dramas.
 Starring in such productions the Grand played host to both the famous and soon to be famous.
 These included Sir Henry Irving the renowned Lyceum actor and a young Charlie Chaplin who was recorded as being company call boy in 1902.
 Chaplain later starred at the Grand in one of his first acting debuts as Dr Watson's pageboy in Sherlock Holmes.

 In 1909 the Grand was chosen for a spectacle of quite a different kind, when the president of the Board of Trade, Winston Churchill addressed the Budget League from the theatre's stage.
-Nine years later Prime Minister, David Lloyd George played to a full house when he opened the Government's General Election campaign.
+Nine years later in 1918, Prime Minister, David Lloyd George played to a full house when he opened the Government's general election campaign.
+He vowed 'to make Britain a fit country for heroes to live in' during his election campaign speech.

 Until the early 1920s, the Grand was a touring theatre.
 It had no resident corps of actors but rather played host to a huge number of visiting professional companies, and also to various local amateur groups.
 During the recession all this changed and the Grand became a repertory theatre, initially under the direction of Leon Salberg.

 This shift in emphasis meant that the superb stage and remarkable backstage facilities became available to a whole new generation of aspiring professionals, many of whom went on to become household names.
 During the thirties, forties and fifties, many future stars including Kenneth More, Peggy Mount, June Whitfield and Leonard Rossiter developed their talents in front of a discerning Black Country audience.
 Another famous daughter of Wolverhampton, and the Grand in particular, was Gwen Berryman, who later found nationwide fame playing Doris Archer in the well known BBC Radio series The Archers.